yt-project/yt/doc/source/yt4differences.rst

 The new I/O method has opened up a new way of dealing with the particle data and in particular, SPH data.

-Scatter and gather approach for SPH data
+Scatter and Gather approach for SPH data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned, previously operations such as slice, projection and arbitrary